Parathyroid Gland Definition

 The animated gif (click image to play) depicts the parathyroid glands in the neck.
 All four can be visualized (labeled in purple).

 The parathyroid gland is found in the neck behind, adjacent, or within the thyroid gland.
 Another landmark that gives its relative location is the Adam’s apple, which lies next to the parathyroid glands that grace either side of it.
 The number of glands can vary but most people are born with four.
 They are about the size of a grain of rice where one lies above the other on each side of the neck.
 The parathyroid gland will be composed of epithelial cells that excrete parathyroid hormone, and the gland will be richly supplied by capillary beds.
-The superior, or top, parathyroid gland is supplied by the inferior thyroid arteries, while the inferior, or bottom, gland will receive supply from variable sources like the ascending branch of inferior thyroid artery or the thyroid inferior mesenteric artery.
+The superior, or top, parathyroid gland is supplied by the inferior thyroid arteries, while the inferior gland will receive supply from variable sources like the ascending branch of inferior thyroid artery or the thyroid inferior mesenteric artery.
 The parathyroid veins drain into a venal thyroid plexus.

 In turn, the parathyroid gland’s lymphatic vessels will drain into the deep cervical and paratracheal lymph nodes.
 The parathyroid gland is innervated by the thyroid branches of the sympathetic cervical ganglia.